NickJongens/PiEvilTwin/README.md

 # ConPineHarvester

-# A fake credential harvesting rogue captive portal for Raspberry Pi 3 / 3 B+ using Kali Linux
+# A fake credential harvesting rogue captive portal for Raspberry Pi ZeroW / 3 / 3 B+ using Kali Linux

 I do NOT take any responsibility for your actions while using any material provided from this repository.
 Performing attacks on public users is illegal and should require permission from all users within the radius of the network.